elixir-makeup/makeup/CONTRIBUTING.md

 This document is a work in progress.
 Educating people so that they can contribute (especially new lexers) is a priority.
-A tool such as Makeup depends ond the work of many people, as no one is proficient in all the programming languages Makeup might have to highlight.
+A tool such as Makeup depends on the work of many people, as no one is proficient in all the programming languages Makeup might have to highlight.

 Also, at the moment, the options recognized by the lexers are not documented properly.